-We are also developing IFX-1 for the treatment of AAV, a rare, life-threatening autoimmune disease associated with powerful inflammatory flares that impair kidney function and lead to fatal organ dysfunction.
+We are also developing vilobelimab for the treatment of AAV, a rare, life-threatening autoimmune disease associated with powerful inflammatory flares that impair kidney function and lead to fatal organ dysfunction.
 This disease affects approximately 40,000 and 75,000 patients in the United States and Europe, respectively.
 In addition, this disease has a reported incidence of 4,000 and 7,500 new patients per year in the United States and Europe, respectively.

-In October 2018, we dosed the first patient in the randomized, triple blind, placebo-controlled US Phase II IX-PLORE study with IFX-1 in patients with AAV.
-The main objective of the study is to evaluate the efficacy and safety of two dosing regimens of IFX-1 in patients with moderate to severe AAV, when dosed in addition to standard of care, which includes treatment with high dose glucocorticoids.
+In October 2018, we dosed the first patient in the randomized, triple blind, placebo-controlled US Phase II IXPLORE study with vilobelimab in patients with AAV.
+The main objective of the study was to evaluate the efficacy and safety of two dosing regimens of vilobelimab in patients with moderate to severe AAV, when dosed in addition to standard of care, which includes treatment with high dose glu-cocorticoids and either cyclophosphamide or rituximab.
 The primary endpoint of the study is the number and percentage of subjects who experience at least one treatment-emergent adverse event (TEAE) per treatment group at week 24.
 It was originally planned that we would enroll approximately 36 patients at centers in the US.
-At pre-sent, we have recruited 19 patients in this trial and conducted a blinded interim analysis as well as an assessment of the potential impact of the COVID-19 pandemic.
-The company has developed a consolidated moving forward strategy with the AAV program with the goal to achieve phase III readiness.
-As part of this strategy, we plan to stop and read out the IXPLORE trial early.
+After a blinded interim analysis was conducted as well as an assessment of the potential impact of the COVID-19 pandemic, we decided to finalize enrollment at 19 patients.
+In October 2020, we announced that the 19 patients had finished treatment and final data will be available in the first half of 2021.

-In May 2019, we initiated a randomized, double-blind, placebo-controlled European Phase II IXCHANGE study with IFX-1 in patients with AAV.
-The main objective of the study is to evaluate the efficacy and safety of IFX-1 in patients with moderate to severe AAV.
-The primary endpoint of the study is a 50% reduction in Birming-ham Vasculitis Activity Score (BVAS) at week 16.
-It was originally planned that we would enroll approximately 80 patients at about 60 sites in up to 12 European countries and Russia.
-The study is being conducted in two parts.
-In Part 1, patients are being randomized to receive either IFX-1 plus a reduced dose of glucocorticoids, or placebo plus a standard dose of glucocorticoids.
-Patients in both arms will receive the standard of care dosing of immunosup-pressive therapy (rituximab or cyclophosphamide).
-In Part 2 of the study, patients will be randomized to receive either IFX-1 plus placebo glucocorticoids or placebo plus a standard dose of glucocorticoids (both in addition to stand-ard of care immunosuppressive therapy with rituximab or cyclophosphamide).
-The first part of the study has al-ready been fully enrolled.
-After analyzing the impact of

-COVID-19 on the study, we conducted a blinded interim analysis of Part 1.
-Based on our analysis, we intend to continue with Part 2 of the study but decrease the number of enrolled patients.
+In May 2019, we initiated a randomized, double-blind, placebo-controlled European Phase II IXCHANGE clinical study with vilobelimab in patients with AAV.
+The main objective of the study is to evaluate the efficacy and safety of vilobelimab in patients with moderate to severe AAV.
+The primary endpoint of the study is a 50% reduction in Birmingham Vasculitis Activity Score (BVAS) at week 16.
+We originally planned to enroll approximately 80 patients at about 60 sites in up to 12 European countries and Russia.
+The study was being conducted in two parts.
+In Part 1, patients were randomized to receive either vilobelimab plus a reduced dose of glucocorticoids, or placebo plus a standard dose of glucocorticoids.
+Patients in both arms will receive standard of care dosing of rituximab or cyclophosphamide.
+In Part 2 of the study, patients will be randomized to receive either vilobelimab plus placebo, glucocorticoids or placebo plus a standard dose of glucocorticoids (both in addition to standard of care therapy consisting of rituximab or cyclophosphamide).
+After analyzing the impact of the ongoing COVID-19 pandemic on the study, we conducted a blinded interim analysis of Part 1.
+Based on our analysis, we decided to continue with Part 2 of the study but decreased the number of enrolled patients.
+Both Part 1 and Part 2 of the study are fully enrolled.
+The final data read-out is planned for the end of 2021.

-We believe that this streamlined development strategy will provide important information on safety and effi-cacy using IFX-1 in AAV, while concurrently mitigating perceived or actual risks to the clinical trial associated with the COVID-19 pandemic.
-The goal of this strategy remains for the program to gain phase III readiness.
+We believe that this streamlined development strategy will provide important information on safety and efficacy using vilobelimab in AAV, while concurrently mitigating perceived or actual risks to the effective conduct of the clinical trial in conjunction with the COVID-19 pandemic.
+Our goal remains to gain Phase III readiness for this program with this strategy.